Top Scholarships in Australia for Indian Students in 2025

 University-Funded Scholarships

-These are offered by Australian universities directly and are merit-based.
-Some are automatically considered with your application; others require a separate form.
+These are offered by Australian universities directly, and they are merit-based.
+Some are automatically considered with your application, while others require you to fill out a separate form.

 -